BirdeeHub/minesweeper/app/README.md

 ______________________________________________________________________________________________________________________________________________

-You should read HowToCodeJava.txt in src/MySweep first if you are a beginner in java and then return here for reference when needed later.

 Main game window is in charge of action listeners and the menu bar and scrolling.
 And being the window for the main game.

 It contains an instance of the Grid class